 \subsection{Algorithm Analysis}

-In this section we prove that for all $\dist\in [0,\pi]$, the evacuation time of Algorithm \ref{def: nonwireless algo} is no more than $1+\pi-{\dist}/2+3\sinn{{\dist}/2}$, concluding Theorem~\ref{thm: non-wireless upper bound}.
+In this section we prove that, for all $\dist\in [0,\pi]$, the evacuation time of Algorithm \ref{def: nonwireless algo} is no more than $1+\pi-{\dist}/2+3\sinn{{\dist}/2}$, concluding Theorem~\ref{thm: non-wireless upper bound}.
 In the analysis below we provide, whenever possible, supporting illustrations, which for convenience may depict special configurations.
 In the mathematical analysis we are careful not to make any assumptions for the configurations we are to analyze.

-It is immediate that when a robot finds the first interesting point at time $x\geq \alpha$ after moving on the perimeter of the disk, then that robot can also deduce where the other interesting point is located.
-In that sense, it is not surprising that, in this case, the trajectory of the robots and the associated cost analysis are simpler. \begin{lemma} Let $x$ be the time some robot is the first to reach an interesting point $I \in\{E,T\}$ from the moment robots start moving in opposing directions.
+It is immediate that when a robot finds the first PoI at time $x\geq \alpha$ after moving on the perimeter of the disk, then that robot can also deduce where the other PoI is located.
+In that sense, it is not surprising that, in this case, the trajectory of the robots and the associated cost analysis are simpler. \begin{lemma} Let $x$ be the time some robot is the first to reach a PoI $I \in\{E,T\}$ from the moment robots start moving in opposing directions.
 If $x \geq \dist$, then the performance of the algorithm is at most $1+\pi-{\dist}/2+3\sinn{{\dist}/2}$.
 Also, $x\geq \dist$ is impossible, if ${\dist}>2\pi/3$. \end{lemma}

 \begin{proof} Note that 1 is the time it takes both robots to reach a point, say $A$, on the ring.
 So we will tailor our analysis to the evacuation time from the moment robots start moving (in opposing directions) from point $A$.